 The Durmstrang students strode into the Great Hall draped in fur-cloaks and with knee-high leather boots.
 Their headmaster, a silver-haired, sour-faced man with a short, pointed goatee came last, his arm draped about the broad shoulders of his final student.

 A murmur ripped through the hall.
 The Bulgarian seeker’s eyes remained fixed on Professor Dumbledore.

 ‘Dumbledore.’
 Durmstrang’s headmaster responded with a sharp, curt nod.
 ‘Madame Maxime is on her way.
 She stopped to give more precise instructions to your gamekeeper about her Abraxans.’

 Professor Dumbledore let his arms drop as the Durmstrang students followed Krum to the Slytherin table.

 Whispers filled the hall.

 Harry returned to the pages of his transfiguration book.
 Maybe the reason it’s not working is something to do with the fact I’m conjuring out of nothing instead of using an elemental medium like I did for the basilisk.

 ‘That girl is not normal,’ Katie muttered.

-A group of French witches strolled past glassy-eyed Hogwarts students.
-Harry caught a glimpse of familiar platinum hair at the very end of the Ravenclaw table as the witches found some space.
-A two person gap opened around the blonde witch and she stared up at the ceiling as if nothing below it interested her in the slightest.
+A group of French witches strolled past glass-eyed Hogwarts students.
+Harry caught a glimpse of platinum hair at the very end of the Ravenclaw table as the witches found some space.
+A two person gap opened around the silver-haired witch and she stared up at the ceiling as if nothing below it interested her in the slightest.